bhawneshdipu/me/README.md

   | 2010 | Class X (CBSE-AISSE) |    D.A.V.
 Public School , Pusauli |CGPA :  9.20 / 10 |

 # Major Projects
--   *B.Tech: Data Viewpoints a Web based Mathematical Software for Data analysis .*
+-   *Data Viewpoints a Web based Mathematical Software for Data analysis .*
--   *Professional:
+-   *Restaurant Website with Admin Module for Dynamic Management of website Contents*
+-   *Web Scarapping in Python and Java using Selenium*
+-   *Question-Answering Bot with Admin module with images and files*.

 # Mini Projects
 -   * Developed a Rat and Snake Game using C++.*
+-   * College Councelling Website *
+-   * Twitter  OAuth2 Api Integration.*

 # Workshops Attended
 -   *Two days’ Workshop on Autonomous Robot, SakRobotix Lab Pvt.
 Ltd., January 26-27,2016.*